fklement/cannes/README.md

 This is a small part of my master thesis.
 In the meantime, if anyone would like to add anything, feel free to do so.

+The thesis with the title `A Man-In-The-Middle Approach Towards Dataflow Management for OBD-II Interfaces in Vehicles` is by now already finished.
+If you want to know more about it, feel free to contact me.

 ## Release notes

 See the [changelog](CHANGELOG.md) for changes between versions.